 Burning Man revelers begin exodus after flooding left tens of thousands stranded in Nevada desert

-In this image from video provided by Rebecca Barger, people walk through mud at the Burning Man festival site in Black Rock, Nev., on Monday, Sept.
+In this image from video provided by Rebecca Barger, festival goers are helped off a truck from the Burning Man festival site in Black Rock, Nev., on Monday, Sept.
 4, 2023.
 An unusual late-summer storm stranded thousands at the week-long event.
 (Rebecca Barger/@rebeccabargerphoto via AP)

 Share: